Google buys Fitbit for US$2.1B, enters crowded wearables field

 Published Friday, November 1, 2019 9:35AM EDT

-Fitbit is being acquired by Google for about US$2.1 billion, a deal that enables the internet company to step back into the hotly contested market for smartwatches and health and fitness trackers.
+Google is buying Fitbit for about $2.1 billion, enabling the internet company to step back into the hotly contested market for smartwatches and health trackers.

-Fitbit is a pioneer in wearable technology, but it's been shredded by that competition.
-Its market capitalization soared to just under $10 billion after becoming a public company in 2015.
-Its value this week is well below $2 billion.

-Fitbit said that its privacy and security guidelines won't change and that it will continue to be transparent about the data it collects and why.
-Fitbit said that it never sells personal information and that its health and wellness data will not be used for the advertisements that drive Google's main business.

-Fitbit's privacy policy says data it collects include a user's date of birth, gender, height, weight, and for some users it also stores logs tracking their food and water intake, as well as sleep and female health patterns.
+They can track a range of fitness activities, such as running, cycling and swimming, along with heart rates and nightly sleep patterns.
+Fitbit typically asks for date of birth, gender, height and weight to help with calorie and other calculations.
+Some users also use Fitbit devices and its app to track food and water intake.
+Women can also track their periods.

+Google said it won't sell ads using the sensitive health data that Fitbit devices collect, continuing promises made by Fitbit.

-But Google's promise not to sell ads based on health data won't likely stop it from sucking up other personal data from Fitbit devices.
+But that likely stop Google from sucking up other personal data from Fitbit devices.
 Fitbit also has GPS models that could track users' locations.
-That could be help Google know that a runner stopped at a coffee shop on the way back, allowing Google to then display ads for rival coffee shops.
+That could help Google know that a runner stopped at a coffee shop on the way back, allowing Google to then display ads for rival coffee shops.

 More importantly, having a Google device on the wrist could drive its wearers to use Google services even more -- giving Google more ways to collect data and sell ads.